A software for the construction and calculation of unit distance graphs and matchstick graphs.

 x: sets the unit length D to x for all edges.

-English texts and translations by Mike Winkler.
+English texts, translations and surface design by Mike Winkler.

 For optimal functionality and design please use the Firefox web browser.

 For questions about copyright or miscellaneous things please contact: Mike Winkler.

 A brief history of the matchstick graphs team "Winkler - Dinkelacker - Vogel".

 In April 2013 Mike Winkler took notice of the Harborth graph during his studies on the four color theorem.